yiseul/www/md/faq.md

 Absolutely.
 We'll not only make the devkit images publicly available, but also all of the detailed code that went into building the 'stack' so you can modify/improve on the installation.
 One thing we're aiming to do is use a hardware (board+SoC) combination that is publicly available so that one could completely rebuild the Ethereum Computer from scratch if they wanted to.
-Having some GPIO available would also allow anyone to connect wired objects to the Ethereum network.
+Having some GPIO available will also allow anyone to connect wired objects to the Ethereum network.
 We want you to be able to experiment!

 ### When will the Ethereum Computer become available for sale?